Practical Climate Action Training for People, Communities, and the Nonprofits

 Write a Climate Action Plan for Your Rural Community

-Local businesses, families, and government services are affected — and it’s not always clear where to start.
+Local businesses, families, and government services are affected in different ways.

 Icon of a rural farmer with bib overalls and a hat standing in a corn field practicing regenerative agriculture